-Learn how to make the Best Ever Vegan Waffles!
-Nice and crispy on the outside, soft and fluffy on the inside.
-Plus, they’re easy to make and use ingredients you likely already have in your pantry!
+Weekend mornings call for a stack of the Best Ever Vegan Waffles!
+They’re perfectly golden and crispy on the outside and soft and fluffy on the inside.
+Plus, they’re easy to make with pantry staple ingredients!

 How to make vegan waffles